R2-G2/PrusaSlicerConfig/README.md

 Simply run **PrusaSlicerConfig**.

 This will back up relevant **PrusaSlicer** configuration folders (as in snapshots) to your dedicated configuration directory and replace them with symlinks.
-Some configurations will get their settings id rewritten based on the filename.
+Empty configurations will be normalized with a trailing space.

 ```shell
 ./PrusaSlicerConfig.sh